krestt/harp-foundation-6-boilerplate/README.md

 - This boilerplate contains a nice and well organized folder structure
 - Contains a nice set of plugins for different uses.
 E.g. Image sliders...
-- A README.html file contains some notes of some other usefull plugins for your website.
+- A README.html file contains some notes of some other usefull plugins that could be usefull.
 (Links included)

 ***